Rapid evaluation of the spectral signal detection threshold and Stieltjes transform: Numerical results

 For each value of $k$, we draw such a $k$-by-$l$ random matrix $\Y = \X + \N$ and compute the operator norm of $\Y \Y^T$.
 We compare this to the asymptotic value of $\lambda$.
 We also compare the values $|\langle \u ,\hat \u \rangle|$ and $|\langle \v , \hat \v \rangle|$ to $c$ and $\underline{c}$, respectively.
 In Table \ref{table:accuracy_spike}, we show the mean absolute errors of these estimates, averaged over $M=40000$ runs for each value of $k$.
 More precisely, if $\hat \lambda_j$ is the operator norm of $\Y \Y^T$ from trial $j=1,\dots,M$, and $\hat c_j$ and $\hat {\underline c}_j$ are the left and right cosines, respectively, we record the mean absolute errors:

 In Figure \ref{fig-spike}, we plot the log errors against $\log_2(k)$.
 The plots all demonstrate a linear dependence.
 The slope of each line is estimated to be approximately $-0.50$.

 \begin{rmk} In \cite{benaych2012singular}, it is shown that the expected fluctations of the top eigenvalue of $\Y \Y^T$ are of the order $k^{-1/2}$, which implies the log-log plot would have a slope of $-1/2$.
-Our observed slope closely matches this value. \end{rmk}
+In \cite{bao2018singular}, it is shown that in the case of white noise the expected fluctations of the cosines are also of order $k^{-1/2}$, also leading to a slope of $-1/2$.
+Our observed slopes closely match these values. \end{rmk}